MattyAddy/goodreads_data_pipeline/README.md

 ![image](https://github.com/user-attachments/assets/d061ed02-399f-4b07-b9ab-4f123851782a)

 BigQuery is also partially responsible for the compute in this pipeline.
-When the dbt models run, dbt will be sending querires to BigQuery to actually run the transformations.
+When the dbt models run, dbt will be sending queries to BigQuery to actually run the transformations.

 ## Transformation and Data Modeling